linjialiang/emad-loppo/README.md

 $ emad-loppo
 ```

-Now, Loppo will build the document site under `dist` sub-directory.
+Now, emadLoppo will build the document site under `dist` sub-directory.
 After the building process, you could open the site in your browser.

 ```bash
 $ open dist/index.html